zoecahill1/pands-problem-set/README.md

 2. Run command line
 2. Run start.py
 3. Select which solution you wish to run i.e. enter 1 to start solution 1
-4. Alternatively you can run each individual solution by entering its file name
+4. Alternatively you can run each individual solution by entering python and then its file name

 ## What each file contains